Where we live affects various parts of our lives, including education and health outcomes.

 - The health impact of not having a stable home (homelessness and consistent housing)

-The health impact of neighborhoods (neighborhood, environmental, and social characteristics)
+- The health impact of neighborhoods (neighborhood, environmental and social characteristics)

 What do you mean by housing characteristics?

-- Institutional Housing (Prisons, etc.)
+- Institutional housing (prisons, etc.)

-- Public Housing
+- Public housing

-- Affordable Housing
+- Affordable housing

 Who are the stakeholders in the housing ecosystem?

-What are barriers to stable housing? (evictions, cost)
+What are barriers to stable housing?

-- Studies conducted have shown the negative effect of foreclosures on mental health outcomes; others connect the stress of unstable housing resulting to employment, education and social network disruptions.
+Living without stable housing is detrimental to health and a substantial risk increase to physical and mental health.
+Having a place to live can improve health and decrease health care costs.
+Studies have shown the negative effect of foreclosures on mental health outcomes; others connect the stress of unstable housing to employment, education and social network disruptions.

 Some examples include:

-- "One is fully operational and leased in Newark, New Jersey, and the other opened on May 1 in Hartford, Connecticut.
+- “Teachers Villages” — Workforce housing developments target teachers to help alleviate community drain in the profession.
+One is fully operational and leased in Newark, New Jersey, and another opened in May 2019 in Hartford, Connecticut.

-- "The house, known as CUBO, uses engineered bamboo, and can be put together in four hours at a cost of 60 pounds per square meter, "
+- “CUBO” bamboo pre-fab houses in Manila, Philippines — Modular housing that can be manufactured in a week captures rainwater and reduces heat gain; elevated stilts prevent flooding.
+“The house, known as CUBO, uses engineered bamboo, and can be put together in four hours at a cost of 60 pounds per square meter.”

 How are health care stakeholders involved?

-How might increasing numbers of disasters impact the long term viability of housing?
+How might increasing numbers of disasters impact the long-term viability of housing?